Skip to content

 3. Do the work — complete the task using whatever tools are available.

 4. Comment — use hypertask_add_comment_to_task to document what was done.
+This notifies the task creator, owner, followers, and all previous contributors.

 5. Move — use hypertask_section to move the task to “Review” or “Done”.